sPyOpenSource/os/README.rst

 Java OS
 =======

 This is a Java OS project.
 It based on a microkernel.
-The applications is implemented with the Java programming language.
+The interface and applications are implemented with the Java programming language.
-This library consist of a minimum implementation of a JDK.
-You can use it to build your own software for the operating system with Java.
+This library is a minimum implementation of a JDK.
+You can use it to build the fastest operating system with Java.

 Build
 -----